linode/manager/TESTING.md

 ## End-to-End Tests

-End-to-end Testing of the Linode Manager can be done locally by running Selenium & WebdriverIO tests alongside the local development environment, or by running multiple containers via docker-compose.
+End-to-end Testing of the Linode Cloud Manager can be done locally by running Selenium & WebdriverIO tests alongside the local development environment, or by running multiple containers via docker-compose.

-The Manager application has a suite of automated browser tests that live in the `e2e/specs` directory.
+The Cloud Manager application has a suite of automated browser tests that live in the `packages/manager/e2e/specs` directory.
 These browser tests are written in Node.js using the [WebdriverIO](https://webdriver.io) selenium framework.
-The configuration files for the WDIO test runner can be found in `e2e/config`.
+The configuration files for the WDIO test runner can be found in `packages/manager/e2e/config`.

-Prior to running the tests, you must set `MANAGER_USER=` and `MANAGER_PASS` env variables in your `.env` file.
+Prior to running the tests, you must set `MANAGER_USER=` and `MANAGER_PASS` env variables in your `packages/manager/.env` file.
 These credentials will be used to login prior to each test.

 ##### Dependencies